willykc/templ/README.md

 ### Custom template functions

-To add custom template functions, define a static class and apply `[TemplFunctions]` attribute to it.
+To add custom template functions, define a static class and apply the `[TemplFunctions]` attribute to it.
 Every static method declared in this class will be exposed to Scriban when rendering templates.

-Templ includes by default a number of [custom template functions](Editor/TemplFunctions.cs).
-Templ will log an error when custom template function names collide, and will not render any template until custom template function name duplicates are removed.
+Several [custom template functions](Editor/TemplFunctions.cs) are included by default.
+An error will be logged when custom template function names collide.
+Templates will not render until custom template function name duplicates are removed.

-`Assert` is one of the default custom template functions in Templ.
+`Assert` is one of the default custom template functions.
 It allows to assert any boolean condition in templates and show a specific error message when the condition is not met.

 ## Public API

+The following methods and types are exposed as a public API to allow more control over asset generation.
+Live entries can be managed and rendered on demand.
+Scaffolds can be generated and enabled or disabled for selection.

 ```c#
 TemplManagers.EntryManager.GetEntries()